The General Theory of Employment, Interest and Money: Keynes's economic model

 In Chapter 14 Keynes contrasts the classical theory of interest with his own, and in making the comparison he shows how his system can be applied to explain all the principal economic unknowns from the facts he takes as given.
 The two topics can be treated together because they are different ways of analysing the same equation.

 Keynes's presentation is informal.
 To make it more precise we will identify a set of 4 variables – saving, investment, the rate of interest, and the national income – and a parallel set of 4 equations which jointly determine them.
 The graph illustrates the reasoning.
 The red S lines are shown as increasing functions of r in obedience to classical theory; for Keynes they should be horizontal.

 The first equation asserts that the reigning rate of interest r̂ is determined from the amount of money in circulation M̂ through the liquidity preference function and the assumption that L(r̂)=M̂.

 The second equation fixes the level of investment Î given the rate of interest through the schedule of the marginal efficiency of capital as I(r̂).

 The third equation tells us that saving is equal to investment: S(Y)=Î. The final equation tells us that the income Ŷ is the value of Y corresponding to the implied level of saving.

 All this makes a satisfying theoretical system.

 Three comments can be made concerning the argument.
 Firstly, no use is made of the 'first postulate of classical economics', which can be called on later to set the price level.
 Secondly, Hicks (in 'Mr Keynes and the "Classics"') presents his version of Keynes's system with a single variable representing both saving and investment; so his exposition has three equations in three unknowns.

 And finally, since Keynes's discussion takes place in Chapter 14, it precedes the modification which makes liquidity preference depend on income as well as on the rate of interest.
 Once this modification has been made the unknowns can no longer be recovered sequentially.

 Keynesian economic intervention

-The state of the economy, according to Keynes, is determined by four parameters: the money supply, the demand functions for consumption (or equivalently for saving) and for liquidity, and the schedule of the marginal efficiency of capital determined by 'the existing quantity of equipment' and 'the state of long-term expectation' (p246).Adjusting the money supply is the domain of monetary policy.
+The state of the economy, according to Keynes, is determined by four parameters: the money supply, the demand functions for consumption (or equivalently for saving) and for liquidity, and the schedule of the marginal efficiency of capital determined by 'the existing quantity of equipment' and 'the state of long-term expectation' (p.
+246).Adjusting the money supply is the domain of monetary policy.
 The effect of a change in the quantity of money is considered at p.
 298. The change is effected in the first place in money units.
 According to Keynes's account on p.
 295, wages will not change if there is any unemployment, with the result that the money supply will change to the same extent in wage units.